 Issue 132 of 2000 AD has one of my all time favorite covers.
 It is by McMahon, who has a very different style to Bolland, whose work we saw on the cover of last week’s comic book.
 The colors are different, the composition is different, and the pen work is different.
-McMahon, the cover artist and all-round genius, has painted a bright, primary color yellow sky, combined with candy-apple red occultist robes, a rust orange cityscape, olive green robot, silver motorbike, and brilliant white young droog thug.
+McMahon, the cover artist and all-round genius, has painted a bright, primary color yellow sky, combined with candy-apple red occultist robes, a rust orange cityscape, olive green robot, silver motorbike, and brilliant white clad young droog thug.
 The droog has a ginger afro and some kind of white eye protector, high-tech headband on his head, combined with lots of punk-style straps.
 It’s a wild choice of colors, dissonant, expressive, and arty.

 The pen work is as confident as the choice of colors.
 There is very little crosshatching, just bright areas of color, drawn over with lines and areas of black that are all doing something architectural and important.
 There is a lot of detail in the folds of clothes and the contours of technology, lovingly outlined without unnecessary scribble.
-Don’t get me wrong, I do like some scribble if it is done well, but here it has been omitted to produce the bright light and dark shade of a punishing sun.
+Don’t get me wrong, I do like some scribble if it is done well, but here it has been omitted to produce the light and dark of a punishing sun.

-The composition is fascinating to me, because the robot is drawn threatening the droog in some uncanny way, the way a demon would usually be drawn, hinting at the immense mystical power it commands.
+The composition is fascinating to me, because the robot is drawn threatening the droog in some uncanny way, the way a demon would usually be drawn, hinting at the immense mystical power this robot commands.
 I loved the idea that a robot could be a magician and a master of the occult, and I still do.
 It’s an idea I keep coming back to in my imagination, and this robot character, he’s called Death Lock, was the first time I encountered it.
 I remember hardly being able to wait to open the comic and find out what this creepy robot is doing to the futuristic biker gang member.